sandra-212/rent-app/README.md

-App for a map-based apartment search built with React/Redux.
+App for a map-based appartment search built with React/Redux.
+Main features include: results sorted by price, popup with a short description, more detailed description with a gallery of images.

 ![alt text](screenshots/Screen_0.png)
 ![alt text](screenshots/Screen_2.png)